 There is nothing like stress to push growth, especially when one is being reflection, searching deeply.
 I grew in intense ways during those nearly eight years of research and writing, partly because of the terrors raised by trying to accomplish what my committee asked for while fighting to make a more progressive message.
 Caught between a sense of inadequacy and a real discordance with those in charge of my progress, I read extensively, joined numerous online discussion groups, and took part in some spiritual activities with Circle of Aradia in Los Angeles.
 The first years of the Ph.D. program had stretched my mind toward philosophy and political economy; I felt a need to establish balance.

-In the last months before I left the Ph.D. program undefended, I wrote a fiction story that won an international writing contest based in Belgium.
-[See blog post, Why I Write.]
-Around that time, I had a beautiful dream I call “Renaissance Woods” (see collage/painting above) in which an Englishman, my close and loving companion, begs me to do what he wants and points to a table in the woods full of writing and art materials.
+In the last months before I left the Ph.D. program without the letters behind my name, I had a beautiful dream I call “Renaissance Woods” (see collage/painting below) in which an Englishman, my close and loving companion, begs me to do what he wants and points to a table in the forest full of writing and art materials.

 Current Work and Life

 Life has its ways of circling around.
 I still work in education, teaching in public schools, in Special Education.
 I love being involved, being in service as it were, and balancing that with creative endeavors such as fiction writing and dream collaging.